5 questions to ask when buying a TV for watching sport

 1. 'Should I buy a bigger TV?’

 Our advice here is yes: buy as big a TV as you comfortably have the space for in your room.

 You’ll enjoy a ‘more immersive viewing experience’ with a bigger 55 or 60-inch TV, says our large screen TV buyer Daler Bhaker.
 When watching football on TV, you can often see large swathes of the pitch, with several players on screen at once.
 With a larger TV you’re immersed in the experience and can see impressive detail – from individual blades of grass to the player’s names on the back of their shirts – you never miss a thing

 However, you also have to consider the size of your room and how far you’ll be sitting from the TV – don’t buy a TV that’s too big for the space it’s in.

 2. ‘Is it worth investing in 4K Ultra HD?’

 In a word, yes.
 The picture looks much sharper than on a regular HD telly.
 That’s because 4K UHD TVs upscale regular content.
-They do this using a powerful processing engine, and the better TV you purchase the better quality upscaling you will enjoy.
+They do this using a powerful processing engine, and the better the TV you purchase, the better quality upscaling you’ll enjoy.

 Daler says as well as upscaling, ‘4K content is becoming more widely available, for example Netflix, BT Sport Ultra HD and Ultra HD Blu-ray’.

 One of the most important elements of TV picture quality is the contrast ratio.
 This determines how dark and bright your TV picture can go.
 The best TVs can produce deep, inky blacks and bright colours.